b3-exmo/b3-exmo.github.io/docs/Tithing money/index.md

 &nbsp;

 ### Public Information
->*The Mormon Church's real-estate empire ==easily exceeds $1 billion==, including ==farms and ranches== in the West and Midwest, buildings and apartments on the West Coast and a huge chunk of land in central Florida, The Arizona Republic reported Tuesday.*
+> *The Mormon Church's real-estate empire ==easily exceeds $1 billion==, including ==farms and ranches== in the West and Midwest, buildings and apartments on the West Coast and a huge chunk of land in central Florida, The Arizona Republic reported Tuesday.*
 >
-> *Given its enormous ==**income from tithing and business operations**==, it appears the church is investing several hundred million dollars a year in ==securities and real estate==, the newspaper said in the third installment of a four-part series on the holdings of the Utah-based church.
+>  *Given its enormous ==**income from tithing and business operations**==, it appears the church is ==investing several hundred million dollars a year== in ==securities and real estate==, the newspaper said in the third installment of a four-part series on the holdings of the Utah-based church.
 "I would say they're probably ==one of the largest private owners of farmland in the United States==," said John Scott, professor of land economics and farm management at the University of Illinois, although he hasn't compiled records to prove that.*
 >
 >  *Officials of The Church of Jesus Christ of Latter-day Saints ==refuse to disclose information about real-estate holdings, even to members==, saying such information would distract from the church's ecclesiastical mission.*

 — _[LDS CHURCH REAL-ESTATE HOLDINGS INCLUDE FARMS, RANCHES, BUILDINGS](https://www.deseret.com/1991/7/2/18928879/lds-church-real-estate-holdings-include-farms-ranches-buildings)_, Deseret News ==1991==